rcarrata/ns-gitops/README.md

 oc delete -n openshift-gitops application bouvier-netpols
 ```

-## Use Case 5 - Allow communication from Bouvier Namespace to Simpson Namespace + Allow Simpson same namespace communication
+### 3.5. **Use Case 5** - Allow communication from Bouvier Namespace to Simpson Namespace + Allow Simpson same namespace communication

 In this case we will allow in the Simpson namespace the communication between the microservices on the same project / namespace (from/to Marge-Homer):